Yfatou/project3/README.md

 After the user logged in with google, he/she is redirected to the options page.
 Once the choice of making a request is done, a form will allow the user to enter all the informations concerning the request.
 Name, email, zipcode and date of the requested services should be entered.
-After submitting the request, a modal will tell the user that the request have been submitted.
+After submitting the request, a message will tell the user that the request have been submitted.

 The request can be viewed on the "Search opportunities"